-BMI View: BMI estimates PC market sales of USD4.4bn in 2014, rising to USD6.2bn by 2019.
+BMI View: BMI estimates PC market sales of USD5.475bn in 2015, rising to USD7.1bn by 2019.
+BMI has upgraded its outlook for the Iranian market as it appears that the sanctions that have been crippling Iran's economy for years, could be lifted later this year.
 Despite limited broadband access, we believe the market has strong growth potential as the government rolls out its own internet network and household computer penetration increases.
-Notebooks will drive the market, and tablets will be increasingly important, and the expansion of mobile data networks will drive the demand for dongles.
+Notebooks will drive the market and tablets will be increasingly important and the expansion of mobile data networks will drive the demand for dongles.